 NOTE: If your printer asks you to update the 'firmware', please do so.
 (This will require an internet connection to your computer)

 Having installed the Flashprint software, after opening you'll be prompted to input the type of machine you have.
-In the drop down, select 'Inventor II' and click 'OK'
+In the drop down, select either 'Inventor II Series' or 'Guider II S' and click 'OK'

 Next, the software will show you the various buttons and what they do.